Lemon G Strain

 Positive Effects of Lemon G

 Overall, the effects of Lemon G are very positive.
 Many people love this strain for it's undeniable euphoric effects.
-The two most common effects reported after using this strain are euphoria and happiness - which makes it excellent for stress relief, anxiety, and depression.
+The two most common effects reported after using this strain are euphoria and happiness.
 The cerebral high also lends itself to creativity and the strain is known for providing a nice burst of energy.

 Negative Effects of Lemon G